cdozdil/OptiScaler/README.md

 * Download the latest relase from releases.
 * Extract the contents of the archive next to the game executable file in your games folder.
 [1]
 * Run `EnableSignatureOverride.reg` and confirm merge.
 [2][3]
 * DLSS option should be appeared/enabled in games settings.
-If it's not, you may try using methods explained at [here](https://github.com/cdozdil/CyberXeSS/blob/imgui-intergration/Spoofing.md).
+If it's not, you may try using methods explained [here](https://github.com/cdozdil/CyberXeSS/blob/imgui-intergration/Spoofing.md).

 *[1] This package contains latest version of `libxess.dll` and if game folder contains any older version of same library it would be overwritten.
 Consider backing up or renaming existing file.*